 The latest report was produced in August 2018, however, this was only received by Council in December 2020.
-The report has since been reviewed and has been assessed as not meeting the requirements of the consent.
-Specifically, there has been no further review of technological advances in accordance with special condition 4(a).
+The report was reviewed and was assessed as not meeting the requirements of the consent.
+Specifically, there was no further review of technological advances in accordance with special condition 4(a).
 Abatement Notice EAC-23962 was issued requiring Fonterra to comply with this special condition.
-This matter had not been resolved at the end of the 2020-2021 monitoring period and will be discussed in detail in the next annual monitoring report (covering the 2021-2022 monitoring year).
+Fonterra engaged the services of a consultant to update the report to meet the requirements of condition 4.
+This was expected to be finalised and submitted by the end of March 2022, and an extension of the abatement notice was granted.
+The final report was submitted and accepted as satisfactory in July 2023.